 - Prepare yourself with a face mask and eye protection if you are scraping off any stipple from the ceiling

-Use a Primer That Blocks Stains
+Use a Primer To Blocks Stains

-Apply the primer/sealer first.
+Apply the primer sealer first.
 Let it dry and you can apply a second coat depending on whether the first one completely covered the stain.
 There’s nothing wrong with applying 2 to 3 coats as it will only offer extra protection and very good coverage to hiding that stain.

-Paint The Water Stained Area
+How To Paint Over Water Stained Area